yguitton/training-material/topics/ecology/tutorials/openrefine_gbif/tutorial.md

 > 2. On the top right of the facet window click on `Cluster`, a new window will appear.
 > 3. Click on the `Cluster` button from this new window.
 > 4. Now you can see information about the clusters:
->    - "Cluster size": the number of different versions that the clustering algorithm believes to be the same.
+>    - **"Cluster size":** the number of different versions that the clustering algorithm believes to be the same.
->    - "Row count": the number of records with any of the cluster values.
+>    - **"Row count":** the number of records with any of the cluster values.
->    - "Values in cluster": the actual values that the algorithm believes to be the same.
+>    - **"Values in cluster":** the actual values that the algorithm believes to be the same.
 There is also the number of records with each particular value, and the possibility to browse the contents of the cluster in a different tab.
->    - "Merge?": check if values are to be merged into a single standard value.
+>    - **"Merge?":** check if values are to be merged into a single standard value.
->    - "New cell value": the value to be applied to every record in the cluster.
+>    - **"New cell value":** the value to be applied to every record in the cluster.
 By default, it is the value with most records.
 You can also click on any value to apply that to the New cell value.
 >
 >
 >    > <comment-title></comment-title>
 >    >
->    > If you want to know more about clustering click https://openrefine.org/docs/manual/cellediting#cluster-and-edit
+>    > If you want to know more about clustering have a look at the [manual](https://openrefine.org/docs/manual/cellediting#cluster-and-edit)
 >    {: .comment}
 >
-> 5. Click on `Select All` and then on `Merge Selected & close`, you will see a notification message "Mass edit 119 cells in column County".
+> 5. Click on `Select All` and then on `Merge Selected & close`
+>    - You will see a notification message "Mass edit 119 cells in column County".
 > 6. To fix the remaining counties go again to Cluster in the facet window of Count.
-> 7. In the *Cluster and edit* window, go to `Keying Function`, then select `ngram-fingerprint`, and set "1" as the value in `n-Gram Size`.
+> 7. In the *Cluster and edit* window, go to `Keying Function`, then select `ngram-fingerprint`
+>    - set "1" as the value in `n-Gram Size`.
 > 8. Press the `Cluster` button, you normally see a cluster about "San Andres" of size "4".
 > 9. Click on `Select All` and then on `Merge Selected & close`, you will see a notification message "Mass edit 360 cells in column County".
 >    - Your counties are now fixed!
 Congratulation!